 Inhaled minimal sedation.
-The patient breathes nitrous oxide or “laughing gas” combined with oxygen through a mask that is placed over their nose.
+The patient breathes laughing gas through a mask that is placed over their nose.
 The gas has a relaxing effect.
 Your dentist controls the level of sedation the patient receives.
-Afterwards, the gas usually wears off in a short period of time.
-Usually the patient can drive home after this type of sedation.
+Afterward, the gas usually wears off in a short period of time.
+Usually, the patient can drive home after this type of sedation.

 Oral sedation.
 Oral sedation doses can range from minimal to moderate.
 For light sedation, the patient takes a pill.
-Most often the pill is Halcion, part of the same drug family as Valium.
-Usually it is taken about an hour before the dental procedure.
-The pill makes the patient drowsy but they are still awake.
+Usually, it is taken about an hour before the dental procedure.
+The pill makes the patient drowsy, but they are still awake.
 If your dental treatment requires moderate sedation, a larger dose may be given to produce medium sedation.
 This is the most common type of anesthesia used in sedation dentistry.
-For some people, moderate sedation causes them to become groggy enough to fall asleep during their dental procedure.
+For some people, moderate sedation causes them to become groggy enough to fall asleep during their dental procedures.

 The levels of sedation used include: